 In its transportation configuration, an Ideas Box kit fits on two standard European pallets (80X120X160 cm / 31X47X63 in) with a total weight of approximately 800 kg (1800 lbs).

 Once in the field, an Ideas Box can be set up in 20 minutes by a team of four trained staff.
 Wheels facilitate its installation on site.
-The box itself transforms into light furniture, including tables for computer usage, and includes mats for reading or watching films.
+The box itself transforms into light furniture, including tables for computer usage as well as mats for reading or watching films.

-Manufacturing materials have been selected to limit the total weight of the Ideas Box and to ensure its strength, durability, and security.
+Manufacturing materials were selected to limit the total weight of the Ideas Box and to ensure its strength, durability, and security.

 The Ideas Box provides storage space for equipment, including ropes, tarpaulins, a generator, and a battery system to assure its stand-alone autonomy under changing weather conditions.
 The integrated circuitry of the toolkit allows for simultaneous charging of all its electronic devices.

 When one has lost everything and there is nothing else left, the only thing that cannot be taken away is the ability to dream.